Hero Background

 In 2009, Jerry discovered the flavor of grass-fed beef.
 “It had an incredibly beefy flavor,” he says.
 “And unlike grain-fed steak, you felt good after you ate it.”
 With Lowell Sharron, a founding partner of UOVO and HiHo, he began refining his cooking techniques.

-A year later, he discovered grass-fed wagyu, which came from a small ranch.
+A year later, he discovered grass-fed Wagyu, which came from a small ranch.
 It was “the best beef yet.”
-Around that time, he read an article in the Wall Street Journal about steak which said, “ if you should find grass-fed wagyu, buy it.”
+Around that time, he read an article in the Wall Street Journal about steak which said, “ if you should find grass-fed Wagyu, buy it.”

 By 2015, Jerry was in the midst of developing a new burger restaurant, which would become HiHo.
-He and his team were searching for a beef supplier when they tried First Light wagyu.
+He and his team were searching for a beef supplier when they tried First Light Wagyu.
 “It was hands down the winner,” Jerry says.
 “It beat out more than twenty other contenders.”
 Not long after, Jason Ross sent Jerry a whole tenderloin and, once again, Jerry’s steak bar was a notch higher.
 “It had this unbelievable texture,” he recalls.
 “And the flavor was just amazing—rich and clean at the same time.”

 Jerry sent Jason Ross the article he’d cut out of the Wall Street Journal a few years earlier.
 It was by a Canadian journalist named Mark Schatzker.
 Jason wrote back, “I know Mark.”